-My main research field is cosmology, in particular weak gravitational lensing.
-Using observational data from large galaxy surveys, I constrain cosmological models and infer information about dark matter and dark energy.
-To learn more about the topic, have a look at my (technical) review here, or check the video abstract on the companion web page.
+My research field is cosmology, in particular weak gravitational lensing.
+I work on observational data from large galaxy surveys to constrain cosmological models and to infer information about dark matter and dark energy.
+To learn more about this topic, have a look at my (technical) review here or check the video abstract on the companion web page.

 Weak cosmological lensing

 The main observable for cosmological weak lensing is cosmic shear, the distortion of galaxies by the large-scale structure in the Universe.
 For results from CFHTLenS see the published papers.
 I have been working on second- and higher-order statistics in real space, and shear tomography.
 For projects at CosmoStat within Euclid see this page.

 One particularly interesting weak-lensing observable are peak counts.
 This higher-order statistic is sensitive to the non-Gaussian aspects of the large-scale structure.
 Together with Chieh-An Lin, I have developed a new model prediction approach for peak counts.
 We have compared this model to N-body simulations, explored its stochastic nature for strategies to constrain cosmological parameters, and looked at different filtering techniques.

 We still have to learn a lot about the relation between galaxies and dark matter and how galaxies form and evolve in dark-matter structures.
 This relation can be studied by combining weak gravitational lensing and galaxy clustering statistics.
 This can help us to understand when and in which galaxies residing in dark-matter halos stars are formed efficiently.